 Make sure that the individual notifies you of any salvage or cosmetic total loss titles, as well.
 Do a thorough inspection of the vehicle, and ask about salvage or cosmetic total loss titles if you have suspicions.

 Some sellers will suggest that you have the vehicle professionally inspected.
 Take advantage of this, and if your seller doesn't offer an inspection, suggest one yourself.

 Selling to an Individual

-If you're selling a vehicle to another individual, you might also want to protect yourself by completing and submitting a Sold Vehicle or Watercraft Notice 60 days after the date the vehicle or watercraft is sold.
+If you're selling a vehicle to another individual, you might also want to protect yourself by completing and submitting a Sold Vehicle or Watercraft Notice (Form DMV-1-S) after the date the vehicle or watercraft is sold.
 By doing so, the DMV has a record that the vehicle has been sold and you are no longer legally responsible.
 Because your registration information will be removed, the new owner won't be able to drive the vehicle legally until he or she registers and titles it in his or her name.

 For more details on how to title and register your vehicle, visit our Registration and Titling section.

 The DMV warns against buying a vehicle if the seller can't produce the title.
 Without the previous title, you won't be able to get a new title in your name and register the car.
 The registration information is handy to get from the seller, too, although you don't need the registration to complete a sale or title and register the vehicle in your name afterward.

 Bill of Sale - DMV-7-TR

 Form used as a proof of sale when transferring ownership of a vehicle in WV.

 Application for Certificate of Title for a Motor Vehicle - DMV-1-TR